syncfusion-content/javascript-docs/js/Grid/Sorting.md

 To resolve this, you need to set `ej.support.stableSort` as `false`.

-This will tell the “DataManager” to use custom sort function for sorting data.
+This will tell the "DataManager" to use custom sort function for sorting data.

 Please refer [the link](https://en.wikipedia.org/wiki/Category:Stable_sorts# "the link"), to know more information about stable sort.